Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,3423.427489,3443.53224.md

 ### Transcript

-> that nine is very aggressive well you know learn from the best our producers German also the mighty nine if you know that I love you
+> that nine is very aggressive well you know learn from the best our producers German also the mighty nine if you know that I love you the world isn't randomly generated for